arno-di-loreto/apistylebook-web/_pages/design/guidelines/cloud-foundy-cloud-controller-api-style-guide-topics.md

       - name: Successful Requests
         url: 'https://github.com/cloudfoundry/cc-api-v3-style-guide#successful-requests'
   - topic_id: http-status-302
-    topic_category: HTTP Status
+    topic_category: HTTP Status Redirection
-    topic_name: HTTP Status 302
+    topic_name: 302 Found
-    topic_description: When to use HTTP status 302
+    topic_description: |
+      Common way of performing URL redirection.
+An HTTP response with this status code will additionally provide a URL in the location header field.
+The user agent (e.g. a web browser) is invited by a response with this code to make a second, otherwise identical, request to the new URL specified in the location field.
     topic__links:
       self:
         href: /design/topics/http-status-302